unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-As a result, when called `GetPerformanceInfo` we get:
+As a result, when `GetPerformanceInfo` is called we get:

 ```json
 {